Vaibhav99mishra/AI_Girlfirend_Using_LLama/README.md

 # AI_Girlfirend_Using_LLama

-# This project is just for fun in my free time, I do please don't judge me :)
+# This project is a fun side endeavour that I enjoy working on in my free time, so please don't judge me too harshly! 😊

 # **Building an AI Girlfriend using Meta's LLama Model and Next.js**